dotnet/runtime/src/tools/illink/src/analyzer/README.md

 ## How to dump dependencies

 The linker analyzer needs a linker dependencies file as an input.
-It can be retrieved by enabling dependencies dumping during linking of a Xamarin.Android, Xamarin.iOS, or .NET SDK style project.
+It can be retrieved by enabling dependencies dumping during trimming of a Xamarin.Android, Xamarin.iOS, or .NET SDK style project.

 For Xamarin.Android and Xamarin.iOS, that can be done on the command line by setting